Your IoT devices are under attack!

 So we hear about “IoT malware” a lot, but what does that mean, really?
 Let me break it down, starting with the attacker.

 Who are these people?
-The short (and unsatisfying) answer is: nobody knows for sure.
+The short (and unsatisfying or even terrifying) answer is: nobody knows for sure.

 According to Schneier, the attacks are designed to test the defenses of the target by employing multiple attack vectors, causing the target of the attack to put up all of its defenses in the process.
 Schneier says such carefully executed attacks are characteristic of state actors (government body).
 Now, that’s a scary thought, and hopefully Schneier is overreacting a little.